LogtalkDotOrg/logtalk.org/_posts/2019-08-20-easily-quickcheck-your-predicates.md

 false.
 ```

 QuickCheck reports that the predicate fails for a list with a single element.
 Effectively, the predicate definition is assuming an input list with an even number of elements.
 After finding a counter-example, the QuickCheck implementation tries to shrink it in order to report the most simple counter-example possible to facilitate debugging (not performed as not required, however, in this simple example).
-The `lgtunit::quick_check/2` predicate that allows us to specify the number of tests (100 by default) and the maximum number of shrink operations (64 by default).

-The next example is a predicate, `foo/1`, that succeeds when all elements on (a possibly empty) list are even:
+There's also a `lgtunit::quick_check/2` predicate that allows us to specify the number of tests (100 by default) and the maximum number of shrink operations (64 by default).
+To illustrate these options, consider the simple example of a predicate, `foo/1`, that succeeds when all elements on (a possibly empty) list are even:

 ```logtalk
 foo([]).
 foo([N| _]) :- N mod 2 =:= 0.
 ```

-In this case, we use QuickCheck to find a list of integers for which the predicate fails.
-We also specify a maximum of 42 generated tests and a maximum of 10 shrink operations when a counter-example is found:
+It's quite obvious that this predicate will fail for any list containing an odd integer but the interesting point is what happens when a counter-example is found.
+To illustrate, we specify a maximum of 42 generated tests and a maximum of 10 shrink operations when a counter-example is found:

 ```text
 ?- lgtunit::quick_check(foo(+list(integer)), [n(42), s(10)]).